verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

         value: "true"
 ```

-Example of setting up Nginx to have a PUBLIC LoadBalancer ip while the Istio LoadBalancer is assigned a PRIVATE ip:
+Example of setting up Nginx to have a PUBLIC load balancer ip while the Istio load balancer is assigned a PRIVATE ip:

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1